besjunior - stock.adobe.com

 Jenifer Burden, director of programmes at the Gatsby Charitable Foundation, said the not-for-profit would be focused on shaping “professional development offered to T-level teachers, including building subject-specialist pedagogy”.

-The EFT will be responsible for working with each provider to work out what training needs they have, creating individual training packages based on the expertise already existing in these bodies.
+The ETF will be responsible for working with each provider to work out what training needs they have, creating individual training packages based on the expertise already existing in these bodies.

 In recent years, the government has struggled to meet its target for recruiting computing teachers, and many believe there is not enough support for teachers who are teaching Stem subjects, with most feeling they do not have the skills needed to teach concepts such as coding.